Things to do in Sorrento Italy

 International menu by Marina Piccola in Sorrento

-The most international menu I have seen on my travels in Italy
+The most international menu I've seen on my travels in Italy

 The lines moved quickly, and we didn't have to wait long for the elevators to arrive.
 On top of this, the prices were surprisingly low, and it wasn’t some kind of tourist trap as we’d thought.